christian-5-28/ADA-Sciuto-Smith-Tarantino/Project/README.md

 Each person did all the coding and plotting work for his parts (data collection, analysis, plotting).

 For the data story, each person also wrote the text relating to his part.
-(Erik uploaded and cleaned the graphs with Plotly)
+(Erik uploaded and cleaned/finalized the graphs with Plotly)

 * *Lorenzo*
   * Topic Detection